MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 > [!IMPORTANT]
 > If you set an identity provider as default, users won't have option to choose any other identity provider.

-After you set an identity provider as default, you can then use **Remove as default** to remove the set default identity provider.
+Once you set an identity provider as default, you can then use **Remove as default** to remove the set default identity provider.
 If you remove an identity provider from being the default, users will be redirected to portal sign in page and can choose from the identity providers you enable.

 > [!NOTE]
 > You can only set **configured** identity provider as default. **Set as default** option becomes available after you configure an identity provider.